andreaceccanti/esaco-integration/README.md

-# OIDC client integration example
+# ESACO integration example

-A docker-compose setup for showcasing integration between mod-auth-oidc and the Argus oidc-client module.
+A docker-compose setup for showcasing integration between mod-auth-openidc and ESACO.